A quick guide to traveling the Maldives on a budget. This guide includes tips on where to stay and how to cut down on daily costs.

 Food on these public islands has more local flavor.
 It’s also inexpensive compared to the multinational resorts which charge upward of $200 per person for a meal!

 Moreover, this newly introduced government policy has not only brought down prices of accommodation all over the island nation, but created a valuable source of income for locals.
-Not only is staying in a local guesthouse cheaper, it’s also a more responsible travel choice.
+Not only is staying in a local guesthouse cheaper, but it’s also a more responsible travel choice.

 The best way to go about finding accommodation is through Booking.com, which can get you a room with AC, breakfast, wifi, snorkeling gear, hot showers, and drinking water for around $60 per night.